kkredit/confronting-wicked-crypto/reading/jounalism/PaCourtSuspectCantBeCompelledToRevealPassword.md

 # Pa.
 Court: Suspect Can't Be Compelled To Reveal Password

 - Summary:
+  - PA court declares PINs and PWs protected under 5th amendment
 - Purpose:
 - Premises:
 - Contributions:
 - Policy comments:
+  - "Justice Debra Todd said that unlike a blood sample, there is “no physical manifestation” of a password.
+As such, that makes a password testimonial in nature and protected by the Fifth Amendment."
+    - There is a legal difference between physical evidence and testimonial evidence.
+Is digital content physical?
+Is the PIN not physically manifested in system memory?
+    - "'As a passcode is necessarily memorized, one cannot reveal a passcode without revealing the contents of one’s mind,' Todd wrote in an opinion joined by Chief Justice Thomas Saylor and Justices Christine Donohue and David Wecht."
+    - It's about revealing the contents of one's mind.
+  - Rights advocates (here the ACLU and EFF) have strange bedfellows.
+It looks bad to side with those known to be guilty, but the rights of the weak are the rights of us all.
+Rights matter most when they need to be used.
 - Technical comments:
 - Notes: